Collectd - An Overview

 Packaged for use with Wormly Metrics

-Although collectd is available through the default software repositories in many popular GNU/Linux distributions, we offer our own distribution for selected platforms.
-This is to ensure users have access to the newest collectd version, and immediate access to the performance improvements and bugfixes we have contributed back to the collectd community.
+Although collectd is available through the default software repositories in modern GNU/Linux distributions, we also offer our own distribution for older platforms including RHEL/Centos 6, Ubuntu version prior to 18.04 and Amazon Linux V1.
+This is to ensure those users have access to the newest collectd version, and immediate access to the performance improvements and bugfixes we have contributed back to the collectd community.

-To install collectd-wormly, create a Wormly host, then follow the instructions found under the Metrics tab on that hosts' Host Overview page.
+To install collectd, simply create a Wormly host, then follow the instructions found under the Metrics tab on that hosts' Host Overview page.

 Collectd runs with root user permissions - something we consider to be an unfortunate requirement and that we expect to change in future versions.
 That said, the daemon as configured for use with Wormly Metrics does not listen on any network interfaces or sockets, minimizing the attack surface for security vulnerabilities.